nimsarr/Sudoku3D/README.md

 # Sudoku3D

 A solvable 3D sudoku board layed out onto all 6 faces of a cube.
+Made in Unity.

 * Each face has a 4x4 grid of numbers.
 * The goal is to make each face and every possible ring on the X, Y, and Z axes to contain the numbers 1-16, each exactly once.